Helen Pond MBACP Accredited Psychotherapist and Counsellor

 My professional development and specialised training includes:

-I have 12 years experience in Private Practice.
-I am DBS approved and registered.
+- I have 12 years experience in Private Practice

 I have worked for the Cara Trust (an HIV charity), Victim Support (crime related counselling), and a Community Counselling Service (GP referred counselling).